 Issues for Congress.
 Congressional attention has focused on the testing and analysis DNDO conducted to support its decision to purchase and deploy ASPs, a type of next-generation radiation portal monitor.
 The Consolidated Appropriations Act, 2008 prohibits full-scale procurement of ASPs until the Secretary of Homeland Security has certified their performance.
 DHS states that it expects the Secretary to make that certification in late FY2008.
-The relative roles of DNDO and the S&T Directorate in research, development, testing, and evaluation also remain an issue of congressional interest.
+The global nuclear detection architecture overseen by DNDO and the relative roles of DNDO and the S&T Directorate in research, development, testing, and evaluation also remain issues of congressional interest.